roebel/pysndfile/README.txt

 The implementation is based on a slightly modified version of the header sndfile.hh that is distributed with libsndfile.
 The only modification is the addition of a methode querying the seekable state of the open Sndfile.

+##Changes in Version 0.2.4##

+ * Compatibility with python 3 (thanks to Eduardo Moguillansky)
+ * bug fix: ensure that vectors returned by read_frames function own their data.

 ## Copyright##

 Copyright (C) 2014 IRCAM